creotip/awesome-trpc/README.md

 ## Libraries

-Discover libraries and integrations that extend `trpc` with additional features and functionalities.
+Discover libraries and integrations that extend `tRPC` with additional features and functionalities.

-- [trpc-utils](https://github.com/username/trpc-utils) - A collection of utility functions for `trpc`.
+- [trpc-utils](https://github.com/username/trpc-utils) - A collection of utility functions for `tRPC`.
-- [trpc-middleware](https://github.com/username/trpc-middleware) - Middleware for `trpc` to add custom functionality.
+- [trpc-middleware](https://github.com/username/trpc-middleware) - Middleware for `tRPC` to add custom functionality.
-- [trpc-devtools](https://github.com/username/trpc-devtools) - Developer tools extension for `trpc`.
+- [trpc-devtools](https://github.com/username/trpc-devtools) - Developer tools extension for `tRPC`.

 ## Articles and Blog Posts

-Dive into articles and blog posts that discuss best practices, tips, and tricks for working with `trpc`.
+Dive into articles and blog posts that discuss best practices, tips, and tricks for working with `tRPC`.

 - [Optimizing Performance in trpc Applications](https://blog.example.com/optimizing-performance-in-trpc-apps)
 - [Error Handling in trpc: Best Practices](https://dev.to/username/error-handling-in-trpc-best-practices)

 ## Videos

-Watch video tutorials and talks that cover different aspects of `trpc` and demonstrate its usage.
+Watch video tutorials and talks that cover different aspects of `tRPC` and demonstrate its usage.

 - [Introduction to trpc: Building Microservices](https://www.youtube.com/watch?v=12345)
 - [Advanced trpc Techniques: Scalable Architecture](https://www.youtube.com/watch?v=67890)

 ## Community

-Connect with the vibrant `trpc` community, participate in discussions, and get support from fellow developers.
+Connect with the vibrant `tRPC` community, participate in discussions, and get support from fellow developers.

 - [trpc Discord Channel](https://discord.gg/trpc)
 - [trpc Subreddit](https://www.reddit.com/r/trpc)

 ## Contributing

-Contribute to the `awesome-trpc` repository by submitting your own resources, tools, or libraries related to `trpc`.
+Contribute to the `awesome-tRPC` repository by submitting your own resources, tools, or libraries related to `tRPC`.

 Please read the [contribution guidelines](CONTRIBUTING.md) for more information on how to contribute.